blossom-hub/blossom/documentation/CommandReference.md

 ] :b Assets
       Account   Balance   Commodity
 Assets:Wallet      -120         USD
-] :b -flex Assets
+] :b -x Assets
          Account   Balance   Commodity
    Assets:Wallet      -120         USD
 Expenses:Flowers       120         USD
 ```
 In the second output, the whole of the entry is considered for reporting, whereas in the first, only the `Assets:Wallet` will be reported.

-This flag is controlled (as seen above) using the `-flex` flag on the query.
+This flag is controlled (as seen above) using the `-x` flag on the query.

 ### Common flags
 Some commands support other flags, which must be specified near the start of the command.

-`-t` collapses accounts names to the top value; currently supported by balances and series.
+`-g` collapses accounts names to the top value; currently supported by balances and series.

-`-flex` as per above on most commands.
+`-x` as per above on most commands.

-> Excess flags do not yet provide a warning/error, but this will be added later.
+`-z` hide some zero rows if applicable.

+If an invalid flag is provided, an error will be provided.

-#### No filter symbol - filter accounts
+### No filter symbol - filter accounts
 No symbol means that the text is applied as a regular expression on the account name.

 ```